Predoctoral Fellows

 • A letter from a Penn faculty member with compatible research interests who you have contacted and who has agreed to act as a mentor for the duration of the fellowship.

 • Two letters of recommendation, signed and on official letter head.
 One must come from the dissertation advisor, commenting on the student’s performance, potential, and expected time to degree.
-At least one of the letters must address the applicant’s contribution to diversity in higher education.
+At least one of the letters must address the applicant’s contribution to advancing inclusive excellence.

 • Official graduate transcript(s).